kirkcameron/minimal-pen-tester/README.md

 > **Portable Scripts**: All shell scripts use `#!/usr/bin/env bash` for maximum compatibility across macOS, Linux, BSD, and Docker environments.

+## ⚠️ Important: This is a Penetration Testing Tool

+**This tool is designed for authorized penetration testing only.
+It sends malicious payloads and tests security boundaries.
+Use responsibly and only on systems you own or have explicit permission to test.**

 ## 🌐 What is httpbin.org?

 **httpbin.org is a free HTTP testing service** perfect for learning security tools: